akshar-raaj/LCTHW/README.md

 Apart from the exercises provided in the book:

-* It helped me understand pointers and contains various programs for understandiung pointers.
+* It helped me understand pointers and contains various programs for understanding pointers.

 Playing with lists
 ------------------------